bitbar/test-samples/appium/sample-scripts/java/README.md

 ## Session initialization

-The logic related to setting up the test session is located in
+The logic related to setting up the test session is located in:

 - <i>src/test/java/com/testdroid/appium/BaseTest.java</i>